 Many news stories have addressed the issues of mercury content in seafood.
-Though some of the articles are accurate, many tell only "part of the story" or are even misleading.
-Most articles make no distinction between the different levels of mercury found in various sizes and types of tuna.
+Though some of the articles are accurate, many tell only part of the story or are even misleading.

 Independent research tests have demonstrated that the smaller, younger albacore caught by U.S. trollers based on the West Coast have lower mercury levels than the larger longline-caught albacore, along with higher levels of important Omega-3 oils.